 1. Incident Response

-Our facilitated Incident Response exercise, delivered in partnership with Hytec, will give your IT staff the opportunity to work through a scenario with the aim of increasing their confidence in their ability to detect, investigate, respond and then recover from an incident.
+Our facilitated Incident Response exercise will give your IT staff the opportunity to work through a scenario with the aim of increasing their confidence in their ability to detect, investigate, respond and then recover from an incident.

 This is a desktop exercise taking a couple of hours to complete.